 A hoodwink has taken place.

 Things are a lot worse in the music business than people would think.
 We are being fed a digital representation but with nothing to prove a physical engagement.
 The music business rebound is being done with the public paying the price.
 HUH?
 The labels debt is being transferred to the subscription audience.
 A captive crowd?
 Like a casino, cruise ship or better yet a PAC (performing arts center).
 PAC’s can book some stellar music but also have to fill a quota and bring in sub-acts for the already paying audience.
 If you have a PAC membership or subscription (think season ticket holder) this is what a captive audience is.
-They don’t have a choice in the music because they are paying for the subscription, to be a part of an audience, regardless are what comes down the channel.
-You went to a football game but have no care who is singing the anthem.
+They don’t have a choice in the music because they are paying for the subscription, to be a part of an audience, regardless of what comes down the channel.
+You went to a football game but have no care who sings the anthem.
 The label would like you to follow the visual entertainment so you do not care who is singing or what they sound like.
 Ariana “freakin” Grande.
 I think it was Barnum who would hire bad sounding musicians to play outside his circus show so people would hurry inside for better entertainment.

 So the digital representation of new media is filled with visual acts who cannot back up a physical presence in music.
 Bad music hurts the inner ears.
 If you can listen between your ears, and follow them deeply inside your head, you’ll come to hear so much trash it will change how you listen.
 Kind of like the technology is changing how we listen to records.
 Please take the volume down in your headphones to the lowest setting.
 When we have a choice we are going to choose what sounds best not what someone says I should sit down and listen to, just because I have this season ticket/subscription/membership, or that you should buy a pair of headphones b/c sports players have them.
 Your ears will thank you as you get older.